 The North Carolina Department of Insurance (NCDOI) requires collection agencies to carry a Collection Agency Surety Bond to be licensed.
 Jet Insurance Company makes a guarantee to the NCDOI for you, the collection agency, that your clients are protected from not receiving due payment and the Department will be repaid for investigations.
 Without that guarantee, you cannot be approved for a license.

 Jet Insurance doesn’t work with middlemen, meaning there is no time wasted in getting your bond.
+Save on your bond in minutes.

 The cost for a Collection Agency Bond starts at $100 annually or $10 monthly.
 The cost of the bond is largely determined by the bond limit required and the collection agency owner’s personal credit (it’s a soft credit check which doesn’t affect your credit score).
 The chart below shows the preferred credit rates available for different bond limits.